 Candida Elimination Program - Diet Step 4

 Eliminate sweet fruits.
-Some people can eat fruit during a candida elimination program and will feel great, others will find they feel better avoiding the sweet fruits for a while until they regain balance.
+Some people can eat some fruit during a candida elimination program and feel great, others will find they feel better avoiding the sweet fruits for a while until they regain balance.

 For those with digestive issues, always eat fruit before other foods.
 Fruits digest faster than any other foods, so if you're in the habit of eating fruit for dessert, reverse that thinking.
 Eat fruits before your meal, or eat them as a meal.
 If you feel you want to avoid sweet fruit, phase them out slowly.
 Give yourself time to adjust.